-Jess is a retired a police detective sergeant, Long Beach Police Department, Long Beach, CA. He likes to write
+retired a police detective sergeant, Long Beach Police Department, Long Beach, CA. He likes to write historical fiction set

-historical fiction set in the classical world.
-He holds a Masters Degree from the University of Southern California in Public
+in the classical world.
+He holds a Masters Degree from the University of Southern California in Public Administration with

-Administration with a minor (my first academic love) in Ancient Mediterranean Civilizations.
-He also served four years United
+a minor (my first academic love) in Ancient Mediterranean Civilizations.
+He also served four years United States Marine Corps

-States Marine Corps (1962-1966).
+(1962-1966).
 He lives with his wife, Liz, on a four acre mini-farm in Eastern Washington.
-His hobby is
+His hobby is outdoor model railroading.

 British Celtic King, Caratacus, who fought the Romans when they invaded Britannia in 43 A.D.
 This will be published as a duo-logy.

-Volume 1, which describes Caratacus's rise to power, should be released February 2015 and Volume 2, describing the Roman invasion
+Volume 1, which describes Caratacus's rise to power, has been released as of February 2015 and is available on Amazon, Hastings